8l/scc/cc1/ir.md

 #### Switch statement ####

-Switches are represented using a table, where it is indicated the label where jump for every case.
+Switches are represented using a table, in which the labels where to jump for each case are indicated.
 Common cases are represented by 'v', meanwhile default is represented by 'f'.
-The switch statement itself is represented is represented by 's' followed by the label where the jump table is located and the expression of the switch.
+The switch statement itself is represented by 's' followed by the label where the jump table is located, and the expression of the switch.
 For example:

 > int